Cello Expressions

 Linear Volumes (2009 – 2012)

 Most of my music from this period was written for my cello quartet.
-Quantity and variety of music arranged for cello ensembles were my priority over creativity and distinctness of individual arrangements.
+Quantity and variety of music arranged for cello ensembles were the priority over creativity and distinctness of individual arrangements.
 I wrote much of this music at the cello and played all of it regularly.
 Arrangements used the full range of the cello to mimic the voicing of more-traditional ensembles, often at the expense of difficulty.
 Vivaldi’s Spring, from The Four Seasons is representative of my arranging approach.

 Compositions in this time focused largely on specific elements of a piece, such as a melody or bass line, over designing broader stylistic schemes.
 However, pieces such as Etude #1 for Four Cellos hint at my future contrapuntal style through linear writing in each part.
-Most of my work from this period is unpublished; three-dozen selections are available in this sheet music library.
+Most of my work from this period is unpublished; three-dozen selections remain available in this sheet music library.

 Arpeggiated Ostinatos (2013 – 2015)